mbudnek/google-home-hubitat-community/README.md

 - Locked Value: The value that the Locked/Unlocked attribute will report when the device is locked.
 Defaults to "locked".
 - Lock Command: A device command used to lock the device.
 Should not require any parameters.
 Maps to `lock` by default.
 - Lock Command: A device command used to unlock the device.
 Should not require any parameters.
 Maps to `unlock` by default.
-- Return user index: If selected, during a successful pincode challenge, the user index is returned with the Arm/Disarm commands.
+- Use device pincodes: Set to retrieve the pincodes from the device.
+Set to false to use the app pincodes.
 Defaults to 'false'.
-	  NOTE: Device must support parameters in the lock / unlock commands.
+  NOTE: Global pincodes are always useable.
+	- Device pin code attribute: The device attribute used to query the device pincodes JSON map.
+Maps to the `lockCodes` attribute by default.
+	- Device pin code value: The key value in the JSON map pointing to the user pincode.
+Maps to the `code` value by default.

 ### Media State